 - by June 2, 2017 the USEPA will respond to the states and indicate where the agency intends to modify the state's recommendations

 - by August 7, 2017 the states can submit additional information to respond to the USEPA's intended modifications

 - by October 1, 2017 the USEPA will issue final area designations with classifications based on quality assured data for 2014 to 2016 - note this is different than the data the MDEQ used for its recommendations

 EFFECTIVE January 16, 2018, Calhoun County, MI will be designated by the U.S. EPA as an "attainment/unclassifiable" county in regard to the 2015 ozone standard.
 Therefore, Calhoun County will have no air quality requirements for ozone and BCATS will not be required to run air quality models for its Transportation Improvement Program or its Metropolitan Transportation Plan.

 - by October 1, 2018 the areas that are designated as non-attainment must have formed Interagency Work Groups, conducted air quality conformity analysis, and must demonstrate conformity of the Long Range Transportation Plan and TIP.

 * Calhoun County is now considered separately from Kalamazoo and VanBuren Counties are the purposes of air quality.
 The Kalamazoo monitor did not exceed the new standard when the 2013-2015 data was released.
-However, it is unknown how the area will fare once the data for the, as yet unexperienced 2016 year, is considered by the U.S. EPA.
+However, it is unknown how the area will fare once the data for the 2016 year is considered by the U.S. EPA.
 To date, Kalamazoo County is one of 25 counties in Michigan which the U.S. EPA is still in the process of designating.

 Information regarding the Air Quality status of the Battle Creek area will be updated as it becomes available.